coderamen666/srd-v3.5-md/epic/epic-spells.md

     preview likely hellscape) (DC 17), *transport* (DC 27), *compel* (to keep target in hell) (DC 19).
-Factors: interplanar travel (+4 DC), unwilling target (+4 DC), 1-action casting time (+20 DC), +15 to DC of subject's save (+30 DC).
-Mitigating factor: burn 2,400 XP (--24 DC).
+Factors: interplanar travel (+4 DC), unwilling target (+4 DC), 1-action casting time (+20 DC), +15 to DC of subject’s save (+30 DC).
+Mitigating factor: burn 2,400 XP (–24 DC).

 The character sends his or her foe to hell.
 If the character succeeds at a melee touch attack, the target must succeed at a Will saving throw (DC = the standard epic spell DC + 15).
-If he or she fails this saving throw, he or she is sent straight to a layer of a lawful evil plane (or a chaotic evil plane, at the character's option) swarming with fiends.
+If he or she fails this saving throw, he or she is sent straight to a layer of a lawful evil plane (or a chaotic evil plane, at the character’s option) swarming with fiends.
 The subject will not willingly leave the plane for 20 hours, believing that his or her predicament is a just reward for an ill-spent life.
 Even after the compulsion fades, he or she must devise his or her own escape